Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Arousing himself in a small, soot-stained room in the inn, Hyouchuu exhaled a cloud of white.
 He dragged his leaden body out of bed.
 The first thing he did was crawl across the floor to the box in the corner.
 He struck a match and softly opened the lid of finely woven bamboo.
 Like the lid, the box was fashioned from a close weave of bamboo strips.
 The exterior was lacquered, the inside lined with cotton and linen.

 The workmanship suggested a luxury of considerable worth.
-But the glimmering treasures inside consisted of nothing more than a single wooden log.
+But the glimmering treasure inside consisted of nothing more than a single wooden log.
 The log was approximately the circumference of two hands cupped together and the length of two hands (as when measuring the height of a horse).

 The quite ordinary log sat half-buried in a bed of sawdust.
 Midway down the speckled bark, green shoots sprouted from the stump of a severed branch.